7/30/2024

 Brad Barber

-let me add, and Leslie mentioned in her comment we're talking about flow through, you know, we are absolutely going to throttle down on fleet sales.
-You know, just thinking about fleet management.
-Fleet sales in the back half of the year, we'll see a nice decrease compared to the front half of the year that we've just completed.
+Steven, let me add, and Leslie mentioned in her comment we're talking about flow through.
+We are absolutely going to throttle down on fleet sales, just thinking about fleet management.
+Fleet sales in the back half of the year will see a nice decrease compared to the front half of the year that we've just completed.
 And that's a part of that product of fleet management.
 In a nutshell, we have got the fleet allocated where we want it, and what we have left coming is going to go very strategically to the locations who are performing at the highest level and ensure that we continue to participate and get exposure to these megaproject opportunities.

 speaker

 Okay, that's helpful.
-And then thinking about megaprojects, clearly H&E, more gen-rent focused, larger public peers have a larger base of specialty gear.
-Do you feel like you're capturing all of the opportunity on these megaprojects that you could, or do you feel like your business serving these types of projects gives you a right to win with specialty equipment and maybe spurs you to invest more in that type of fleet?
+And then thinking about megaprojects, clearly H&E, more gen rent-focused, some larger public peers involved, have a larger base of specialty gear.
+Do you feel like you're capturing all of the opportunity on these mega projects that you could, or do you feel like your business serving these types of projects gives you a right to win with specialty equipment and maybe spurs you to invest more in that type of fleet?

 speaker